-Philadelphia, PA, native Frankie Smith was going to college in Tennessee, majoring in elementary education, and went for a minor in music.
-A nephew of comedian Pigmeat Markham ("Here Comes The Judge"), Smith taught himself to play piano.
-Returning to Philly, he became a staff songwriter for Gamble & Huff's Philadelphia International Records in the late 70s, having his songs recorded by Archie Bell and the Drells, the O'Jays, Billy Paul, and others.
-While there, he began to co-write songs with Bill Bloom.
+Philadelphia native Frankie Smith is known most for the joyously nonsensical 1981 funk hit "Double Dutch Bus."
+Prior to entering the music industry, Smith attended college in Tennessee, majored in elementary education, and went for a minor in music.
+A nephew of comedian Pigmeat Markham, Smith taught himself to play piano.
+After a return to his hometown, he became a staff songwriter for Gamble & Huff's Philadelphia International Records and had his songs recorded by Archie Bell and the Drells, the O'Jays, Billy Paul, and others.

 The track became extremely long, with co-writers/co-producers Smith and Bloom having singer Beverly Johnson add some vocals.
 The two decided to split up the track, with "Double Dutch" featuring Johnson being the A-side of the single and Smith's version, titled "Double Dutch Bus," becoming the B-side.
 WMOT favored Smith's track more and instead made it the A-side.
 Selling over two-million copies and included on the Children of Tomorrow album, "Double Dutch Bus" parked at number one R&B for four weeks, going to number 30 pop in the summer of 1981.
 Dick Clark asked Smith to rap the rules for the 1982 American Music Awards, which aired on ABC.
-Smith toured with Rick James, Slave, Zapp, Sugarhill Gang, Gap Band, the Commodores, Kool and the Gang, and Smokey Robinson.
-"Double Dutch Bus" appears on Old School, Vol. 1, The Best of WMOT Records, and Star Funk, Vol. 1.
-Smith's other WMOT singles includes The Auction and Teeny Bopper Lady b/w Slang Thang.
-The entertainer began appearing in movies such as Beloved, Snake Eyes, and horror B-movies.
-Smith re-recorded his biggest hit for the 1999 CD Double Dutch Bus (Planet Entertainment) and released another album, The Frogman. ~ Ed Hogan, Rovi
+Smith toured with Rick James, Slave, Zapp, Sugarhill Gang, Gap Band, Commodores, Kool & the Gang, and Smokey Robinson.
+The entertainer began appeared in movies such as Beloved, Snake Eyes, and horror B-movies.
+Smith later re-recorded his biggest hit and released another album, The Frogman. ~ Ed Hogan, Rovi